Looking for a one-on-one Harvest vs Toggl comparison?

 What is Toggl?

-Toggl Track is a cloud-based time tracking tool that helps small businesses manage the working hours of their in-house or remote teams.
+Toggl Track is a user-friendly time tracking tool that helps small businesses manage their in-house or remote teams’ working hours.

-Toggl Track also offers project and revenue tracking features along with its flagship timesheets feature.
+The project management software also offers project and revenue tracking features and its flagship timesheets feature.

 Some of its key features are:

-- Gain actionable insights into your projects and team members.
+- Gain actionable insights into your projects and team members’ workflows.

 - Streamline work hours and improve team productivity.